AdityaMuppala/adityamuppala.github.io/_pages/teaching105.md

 # Reference Books
 1. *Art of Electronics* by Horowitz and Hill
 2. *Microelectronic Circuits* by Sedra and Smith
+3. *Fundamentals of Microelectronics* by Behzad Razavi
-3. *Analog: Inexact Science, Vibrant Art* by Ali Hajimiri
+4. *Analog: Inexact Science, Vibrant Art* by Ali Hajimiri

 ---